snare/ida-efiutils/README.md

 	    mov     rax, cs:gBootServices
 	    call    [rax+EFI_BOOT_SERVICES.UninstallMultipleProtocolInterfaces]

+### `rename_guids()

+Finds GUIDs in data segments and renames them.
+470 protocol GUIDs were pulled out of the TianoCore source, and proprietary Apple (and other vendor) GUIDs will be added as they are encountered.

 ### `go()`

-Convenience method that does both of the above.
+Convenience method that does all of the above.

 ## Usage